 Townships allocating 100 percent of officials' salaries to restricted funds will be subject to audit findings.
-For audits of 2011-2012 periods, noncompliance will be addressed in a management letter comment.
-However, for 2012-2013 and subsequent audit periods, Townships must properly allocate the officials' salaries for the entire period.
+Townships must properly allocate the officials' salaries for the entire period.
 Failure to make necessary allocation revisions could result in findings for adjustment that may serve to disqualify the township from lower-cost agreed upon procedure audits, result in qualified opinions, or otherwise increase audit costs.

-Important note: If the township allocated salaries incorrectly it is likely they allocated reimbursable health care benefits incorrectly.
+Note: If the township allocated salaries incorrectly, it is likely they allocated reimbursable health care benefits incorrectly.
 Improper allocations of health care benefit reimbursements should be included in the findings for adjustment (if the auditee refuses to post the adjustment).